Klooga concentration camp: Evacuation and liberation

 When the Soviet army began its advance through Nazi-occupied Estonia in September 1944, the SS started to evacuate the camp.
 Many prisoners were sent west by sea to the Stutthof concentration camp near Danzig and to Freiburg in Schlesien, present day Świebodzice, then in Germany, now Poland.

 From 19–22 September 1944, with the perimeter of the camp guarded by 60–70 Estonian recruits to the 20th SS Division, a German task force began systematically slaughtering the remaining prisoners in a nearby forest.
 According to Ruth Bettina Birn the execution of 2,000 prisoners was conducted by Estonian soldiers of 20th SS Division and presumably Schutzmannschaft Battalion under German command.

 According to Soviet sources, approximately 2,000 were shot, then their bodies were stacked onto wooden pyres and burned.
 On 22 September 1944, when Soviet troops reached the Klooga camp, only 85 of the 2,400 prisoners remaining post-evacuation had managed to survive by hiding inside the camp or escaping into the surrounding forests.
 The liberation forces found numerous pyres of stacked corpses left unburned by the camp's guards when they fled.

+In October 30,1944 issue of Life Magazine John Hersey wrote of a Jewish survivor of Klooga "Prisoner 339, Klooga."

 SS-Hauptsturmführer Hans Aumeier, a German, who was Lagerkommandant (camp commander) for all Estonia, as well as having worked at Auschwitz, Dachau, and Buchenwald, was subsequently arrested and put on trial for crimes against humanity.
 He was sentenced to death in Kraków, Poland, on 22 December 1947, and executed on 28 January 1948.

 Commemoration

-On 1 September 1994, a memorial dedicated to Jews killed in the Second World War was opened in Klooga, on the territory of the former concentration camp.
-This memorial stone was erected at the initiative of the Jewish Cultural Society and with the support of the Estonian Government.
+On 1 September 1994, a memorial to the Jews killed in the Second World War was unveiled in Klooga on the territory of the former concentration camp.
+The memorial was erected at the initiative of the Jewish Cultural Society and with the support of the Estonian Government.

-In May 2005, Estonian Prime Minister Andrus Ansip gave a speech while visiting Klooga in which he both condemned the Holocaust and expressed sorrow that some Estonian citizens were complicit in committing war crimes during World War II: Although these murderers must answer for their crimes as individuals, the Estonian Government continues to do everything possible to expose these crimes.
+In May 2005, Estonian Prime Minister Andrus Ansip visited Klooga and both condemned the Holocaust and expressed sorrow that some Estonian citizens were complicit in war crimes during World War II: Although these murderers must answer for their crimes as individuals, the Estonian Government continues to do everything possible to expose these crimes.
 I apologise for the fact that Estonian citizens could be found among those who participated in the murdering of people or assisted in the perpetration of these crimes.

 In July 2005, President of Estonia Arnold Rüütel, Israeli Ambassador Shemi Zur, and Holocaust survivors took part in an unveiling ceremony for the gray marble memorial stone, inscribed with following words: "Between 1941 and 1944, the German occupying powers established 20 labour and concentration camps in Estonia.
 Thousands of people from a number of countries were killed in these camps because they were Jewish.
 This is the site of the Klooga concentration camp".
 Later in the year Israeli President Moshe Katsav laid a wreath at the site of the camp deep in the Estonian forest while on a diplomatic tour of the Baltic countries.